sanderfu/TTK4145-ElevatorProject/internal/ordermanager/README.md

             * Investigating on why they do not have these fields filled.
 Previous orders have them filled correctly
             * BUG FOUND: The "MAXCOST" value was set lower than the cost the elevator generated.
 FIX: Increase MAXCOST to 1000.

+### TODO - Resume when killed
+ * If asked to do so, load queue into memory from correct previous Process ID (pid)